eric2323223/jekyll-now/drafts/Transformer.md

 Consider the first row of  _OUTPUT_  in the above diagram.
 It corresponds to the attention output at time  _t=1_.
 But it is computed from values right up till  _t=10_  which are future time steps.
 To prevent reading these future values we zero out all weights in the  _WEIGHTS_  tensor above the main diagonal.
 This will ensure that future values cannot creep in:

 ![](https://miro.medium.com/max/204/1*6aTQQSmXUfCQxj3drNEweg.png)
-## Transformer的改进
-Despite not having any explicit recurrency, implicitly the model is built as an autoregressive one.
-It implies that in order to generate an output (both while training or during inference), the model needs to compute previous outputs, which is extremely costly, for the whole net has to be run for every output.
-That’s the main idea to overcome in a recent paper by researchers at [_Salesforce Research_](https://einstein.ai/research/non-autoregressive-neural-machine-translation) and the University of Hong Kong, who tried to make the whole process parallelizable[23](https://ricardokleinklein.github.io/2017/11/16/Attention-is-all-you-need.html#fn:23).
-Their proposal is to compute _fertilities_ for every input word in the sequence, and use it instead of previous outputs in order to compute the current output.
-This is summarized in the figure below.

 ## Transformer实现
 ### layer normalization
 ### residual connection